-The movement is visible through the spokes of the ormolu centre of the chapter ring.
-It is driven by two spring barrels and has a duration of eight days.
+The movement is driven by two spring barrels and is of eight day duration.
 It is regulated by anchor escapement in combination with a silk suspended pendulum.
-The clock strikes the full and half hours on a bell by means of countwheel.
+The clock has half hour striking on a bell by means of a countwheel.

 The 9.2-cm enamel chapter ring has Roman numerals.
 The Breguet hands are made of blued steel.

 The enamel chapter ring has spoke centre and is the wheel of a beautifully cast and chiseled ormolu chariot.
 It is adourned with pierced mounts and sitting herms.
 The chariot is pulled by a lion and steered by Cupid holding a club.
 The whole is placed on a griotte rouge marble base raised on six toupee feet.